UBCO-COSC499-Summer-2024/team-1-capstone-gradefalcon/docs/weekly_logs/Personal Logs/Jusnoor.md

 I have taken up and implemented the dark mode fetaure for our system, while I was working on revamping the student view and the dashboard using shad cn.
 I made some progress on the same by installing the required packages and making the chnages locally to get an understanding.
 I was determined to complete the same but, got distracted and completed the dark mode feature instead.
 I was not able to give as much as I wanted during this cycle as I have a final this week, but I aim to complete some part of the shad cn enhancement feature to start off with the data visualization,gradually, after the next cycle.

 ### Next Cycle Goals ( What to accomplish during the next cycle ):
-- Testing for front end student view pages #37
-- Data Visualization #16 ( Startting off after some research on the same)
 - Enhancing the front end UI using Shad cn - to be complete by the next cycle